-(ii) The type7 and status, and ownership of water supply wells depicted in subdivision (a)(1)(B); and

-(iii)(4) Casing diagrams, including cement plugs, and actual or calculated cement fill behind casing All data specified in Section 1724.7.1, provided in the form of graphical casing diagrams or flat-file data sets, for of all idle, plugged and abandoned, or deeperzone producing wells that are within the area of review and that are completed in or penetrating the injection zone for the underground injection project or a deeper zone, including directionally drilled wells that intersect the area of review in the injection zone or a deeper zone. affected by the project, and evidence that plugged and abandoned wells in the area will not have an adverse effect on the project or cause damage to life, health, property, or natural resources.
+(ii) The type, status, and ownership of water supply wells depicted in subdivision (a)(1)(B); and casing diagrams or flat file data sets, for of all idle, plugged and abandoned, or deeperzone producing wells that are within the area of review and that are completed in or penetrating the injection zone for the underground injection project or a deeper zone, including directionally drilled wells that intersect the area of review in the injection zone or a deeper zone. affected by the project, and evidence that plugged and abandoned wells in the area will not have an adverse effect on the project or cause damage to life, health, property, or natural resources.